AmpueroDiego/web-page-under-the-srum-framework-for-HeroTech-Company/README.md

 ## Results:
-You can see the page in the following link <a href="https://herotech2023.000webhostapp.com/">Go to the website</a>
+You can visit the page at the following link: <a href="https://herotech2023.000webhostapp.com/">Go to the website</a>

 ### > Login